sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/dashboards.md

 <br />

-### Zoekt: Disk I/O metrics (only available on Sourcegraph internal instances)
+### Zoekt: Data Disk I/O metrics (only available on Sourcegraph internal instances)

 #### zoekt: data_disk_reads_sec

-<p class="subtitle">Data disk read request rate over 2m (per instance)</p>
+<p class="subtitle">Read request rate over 2m (per instance)</p>

 The number of read requests that were issued to the device per second.
 Note: Disk statistics are per _device_, not per _service_.
-In certain environments (such as common docker-compose setups), Zoekt could be one of _many services_ using this disk.

-These statistics are best interpreted as the load experienced by the device Zoekt is using, not the load Zoekt is solely responsible for causing.
+In certain environments (such as common docker-compose setups), zoekt could be one of _many services_ using this disk.
+These statistics are best interpreted as the load experienced by the device zoekt is using, not the load zoekt is solely responsible for causing.

 This panel has no related alerts.